orientechnologies/orientdb-labs/Studio-Cluster-Management.md

 On the top of the page are reported the number of active nodes joining your cluster.

 ## Overview
-This page summarizes all the most important information about all servers connected in cluster:
+This page summarizes all the most important information about all servers connected to the cluster:
 - `CPU`, `RAM`, `DISK CACHE` and `DISK` used
 - `Status`
 - `Operations per second`